Geometric Error of Finite Volume Schemes for Conservation Laws on Evolving Surfaces: The Finite Volume Schemes

 We will use the following notation.
 By $h_{K(t)} := \diam(K(t))$ we denote the diameter of each cell, furthermore $h:= \max_{t \in [0,T]} \max_{K(t)}h_{K(t)}$ and $\abs{K(t)},$ $\abs{\partial K(t)}$ are the Hausdorff measures of $K(t)$ and the boundary of $K(t)$ respectively.
 When we write $e(t)\subset \partial K(t)$ we mean $e(t)$ to be a face of $ K(t)$.

 We need to impose the following assumption uniformly on all triangulations $\Tf(t).$ There is a constant number $\alpha >0$ such that for each flat cell $\bar K(t) \in \Tf(t)$ we have

 Later on, we will see that \eqref{ineq:angle-assumption} implies the respective estimate for the curved triangulation, cf. Remark \ref{rem:angles}.
-A consequence of \eqref{ineq:angle-assumption} is that $2 \alpha^2 h_{\bar K(t)}$ is a lower bound of the radius of the inner circle of $\bar K(t)$, which implies that the sizes of the angles in $\bar K(t)$ are bounded from below.
-Furthermore we denote by $\kappa(x,t)$ the supremum of the spectral norm of $\nabla \nu_{\Gamma(t)}(x).$ By straightforward continuity and compactness arguments $\kappa$ is uniformly bounded in space and time.
+A consequence of \eqref{ineq:angle-assumption} is that $2 \alpha^2 h$ is a lower bound of the radius of the inner circle of $\bar K(t)$, which implies that the sizes of the angles in $\bar K(t)$ are bounded from below.
+Furthermore we denote by $\kappa(x,t)$ the supremum of the spectral norm of $\nabla \nu_{\Gamma(t)}(x),$ i.e. $\kappa$ is a bound on the eigencurvatures.
+By straightforward continuity and compactness arguments $\kappa$ is uniformly bounded in space and time.